Jeﬀerson Barracks National Cemetery

 More than 1,100 soldiers and civilians allied with the Southern cause are buried here, most of them battle casualties.
 These graves are concentrated in sections 17 to 32 of the cemetery.
-Confederate grave markers are distinguished by pointed tops (unlike rounded Union counterparts), "so Yankees won't sit on them."
+Confederate grave markers are

 There is an especially poignant reminder of the viciousness of Missouri's Civil War in Section 20.
 Six Confederate prisoners of war were executed by firing squad in St. Louis on October 29, 1864, in retaliation for the execution of a like number of federal troops who were captured by Confederates during Price's 1864 Expedition to Missouri.
 Their remains lie in consecutively numbered graves (4605 through 4610).

 Two Union soldiers who were awarded the Medal of Honor are buried here, as are three veterans of the Revolutionary War.

 In addition to the magnificent Minnesota Monument, located at Longstreet Drive and Monument Drive, and the monument to the men of the 56th Regiment U.S.C.T. (see main text), Jefferson Barracks National Cemetery contains a number of other public memorials that remember the Civil War.